johnyang-nv/FB-OCC-TRT/deployment/README.md

 ## Running TensorRT Engine Creation on the Target Platform

-Before proceeding with TensorRT engine creation, ensure that the target platform (e.g., NVIDIA DRIVE Orin) is properly set up with NVIDIA DRIVE OS.
+To create the TensorRT engine, confirm that the target platform (e.g., NVIDIA DRIVE Orin) is set up with NVIDIA DRIVE OS.
-Use [the procedures in this section](https://developer.nvidia.com/docs/drive/drive-os/6.0.10/public/drive-os-linux-installation/common/topics/installation/docker-ngc/setup-drive-os-linux-nvonline.html#ariaid-title5) to flash NVIDIA DRIVE OS Linux to the target system from the Docker container.
-Following these steps will prepare the target system with the necessary operating system, drivers, and tools.
+Use the [flashing procedures](https://developer.nvidia.com/drive/downloads) to prepare the target system.

 1. **Prepare and Transfer Required Files**

    Prepare the following files to the target platform:

 - ONNX file: `fbocc-r50-cbgs_depth_16f_16x4_20e_trt.onnx`
 - Compiled plugin: `fb-occ_trt_plugin_aarch64.so`
 - Input data: Files saved in `/path/to/FB-BEV/data/trt_inputs/`
 - Shell script: `create_trt_engine.sh` saved in `/path/to/FB-BEV/deployment/`

 2. **Run the Engine Creation Command**